Campaign of the Month: June 2014

 Its presence in Ciudad Garcia is expected to improve as the demands for electrical power and construction materials increases, particularly in the recent efforts to improve the Camino Muertos.
 Local district resources, however, have been making up many of the local deficits in that district, so Argos must move slowly and carefully.

-Maravillas de Sangria : A fireworks production company located in San Succi, the Maravillas company lost its main production facility, but the popular “Chispitas Mariposa” sparkler production line located south in the community of Mosquera remained intact.
-The facility remained under close guard by Garza’s Legion throughout the 1000 Days War, and rumors persisted that Garza was reworking the line to produce explosives and munitions for his district army.
+Mariposa Munitions : Formerly a subdivision of the Maravillas de Sangria company founded in San Succi, “Mariposa Munitions” was originally the popular sparkler production company located south of the city in the Mosquera community.
+Alone of the company’s various production lines to remain intact, it was closely guarded by Garza’s Legion throughout the 1000 Days War, and rumors persisted that Garza was reworking the line to produce explosives and munitions for his district army.

-In early-3027, the company officially began producing various munitions for the district military and other interested parties, largely compatible with national small arms and support weapons.
-It also produces small quantities of 60mm Light Mortars and Milkor MGLs for the district military, but not enough for outside interests.
+In early-3027, the company began to officially produce various munitions for the district military and other interested parties, largely compatible with national small arms and support weapons.
+It also began producing small quantities of 60mm Light Mortars and Milkor MGLs for the district military, but not enough for outside interests.

 Miguel Caballero : A relatively new clothing company that produces high-end bullet-proof clothing, Miguel Caballero is best known for its stylish and personalized business suits and dresses, and was once exported internationally.
 Costs for this clothing can run 2500 Cs per piece, but they provide excellent armor protection and count most corporate leaders and even former international presidents among their clientele.
 The company operates from a small underground factory located in the city’s core, and proved well protected from the riots and fires.
 Rumor has it was working on a new uniform project for the military before the civil disorder.